adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### G. Corner Case Mining

-As the object detection parts aretightly coupled, it is difficult to do hard negative mining and toanalyze corner cases.
+- As the object detection parts are tightly coupled, it is difficult to do hard negative mining and to analyze corner cases.

-Even when the corner cases are knownconceptually, it can be hard to record video sequences forthe same.
+- Even when the corner cases are known conceptually, it can be hard to record video sequences for the same.

-Synthetic sequences could be used to design suchscenarios.
+- 해결책 : Synthetic sequences could be used to design such scenarios.

+## 5. ALTERNATIVE APPLICATION ARCHITECTURES

+- In this section different alternatives to pure semantic segmentation are discussed.

+- We present it with other possibilities where it can be coupled.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2Nzk3ODg0MV19
+eyJoaXN0b3J5IjpbLTEyOTcwMzQ3NzJdfQ==
 -->